Regexp introduction

 these operators will also set regexp global variables

-This chapter introduced the Regexp class and methods match?, sub and gsub were discussed.
+This chapter introduced the Regexp class and the methods match?, sub and gsub were discussed.
 You also learnt how to save and reuse regexp literals, how to specify modifiers and how to use regexp operators.

-You might wonder why there are so many ways to test matching condition with regexps.
-The most common approach is to use match? method in a conditional statement.
-If you need position of match, use =~ operator or index method.
+You might wonder why there are so many ways to test a matching condition with regexps.
+The most common approach is to use the match? method in a conditional statement.
+If you need the position of match, use the =~ operator or the index method.
 The === operator is usually relevant in Enumerable methods.
 Usage of global variables will be covered in later chapters.
-The =~ and !~ operators are also prevalent in command line usage (see my Ruby one liners tutorial for examples).
+The =~ and !~ operators are also prevalent in command-line usage (see my Ruby One-Liners Guide for examples).

 The next section has exercises to test your understanding of the concepts introduced in this chapter.
 Please do solve them before moving on to the next chapter.